jhannes/react-native-oauth-demo/README.md

 ### Handle the redirect

-When the user logs in and consents to the application getting to know them better, the login provider redirects the user's browser to the redirect_uri.
-For development purposes, we set this to http://localhost:3000.
+When the user logs in and consents to the application getting to know them better, the login provider redirects the user's browser to the `redirect_uri`.
+We want this to use an application URL scheme like `myoauth2app://` to redirect back to the app.
+However, Open ID providers don't let you use custom URL schemes for your redirect_uri.
+The solution is to redirect to a backend (during development http://localhost:3000) which redirects back to the app URL.

 When you debug in the iPhone emulator, localhost URLs will automatically redirect to the host computer.
 In order to achieve the same in Android, just use the following ADB command:

 `adb reverse tcp:3000 tcp:3000`